tomwolanski/tomwolanski.github.io/content/posts/concurrency-conflicts-redis/index.md

         "value_2");
 }

-await transaction.ExecuteAsync();   // ...witch will never happen, because we never reach this line
+// ...which will never happen, because we never reach this line await transaction.ExecuteAsync();
 ```

+This is because Redis transaction is not the same as a transaction we may know from T-SQL.
+It is just a way of grouping commands together and there is no way to translate such conditional statement to a valid set of commands.

+From Redis website:
+> A Redis Transaction is entered using the MULTI command.
+The command always replies with OK.
+At this point the user can issue multiple commands.
+Instead of executing these commands, Redis will queue them.
+All the commands are executed once EXEC is called.

 ### Lua scripting to the rescue